The two definitions of the index difference: Analytical arguments

 \subsection{The definitions of the index difference}

 Let $M^d$ be a closed $d$-dimensional spin manifold, with a Riemannian metric $g$.
 Let us briefly recall the spin package \cite[\S II.7]{LM}.
-The spinor bundle $\spinor_g \to M$ is a finite-dimensional, fibrewise irreducible $\Cl^{TM}$-$\Cl^{d,0}$-Hilbert bimodule bundle (in fact, one can \emph{define} a spin structure on $TM$ to be such a Hilbert bundle).
+The spinor bundle $\spinor_g \to M$ is a finite-dimensional, fiberwise irreducible $\Cl^{TM}$-$\Cl^{d,0}$-Hilbert bimodule bundle.
 It carries a canonical connection $\nabla$ inherited from the Levi-Civita connection on $M$.
-Using Clifford-multiplication and the connection, one defines the Atiyah-Singer-Dirac operator $\Dir_g$ as the composition
+Using Clifford multiplication and the connection, one defines the Atiyah-Singer-Dirac operator $\Dir_g$ as the composition

 this is a $\Cl^{d,0}$-linear, odd and symmetric elliptic differential operator.
-It is connected to scalar curvature by the Schr\"odinger-Lichnerowicz formula
+It is related to scalar curvature by the Schr\"odinger-Lichnerowicz formula